Find the best match of your interest

 Some say this town is the birthplace of Paul Bunyan…at least in terms of public awareness.
 As noted above, James MacGillivray penned a story about this lumberjack in 1906 titled “Round River” which was published in the local newspaper.
 The original statue was made of papier-mâché and was built for the J.L.
 Hudson department store float during the 1971 Thanksgiving Day Parade in downtown Detroit.
 It was then purchased for a mere $50 and transported to Oscoda.
 It was restored in 1983 and covered in fiberglass to protect it from the elements.
 The statue of this fearless leader still stands proudly on the east side of US Hwy-23 near the local baseball field.
 Prior to this current statue, there was an earlier sculpture which stood in “Bunyan Town.”
 Oscoda even hosts the “Paul Bunyan Days Annual Festival,” September 21-23 with a Lumber Jack & Jill Look-A-Like Contest, chainsaw carving and beard competition.
 Oh, and on November 6, 2006 the state of Michigan even named Oscoda the “Official Home of Paul Bunyan.”
 Distance from Mackinaw City: 142 miles.

-A handful of shows remain for the 2018 season for the Jack Pine Lumberjack Show in Mackinaw City.
+A handful of shows remain for this year’s Jack Pine Lumberjack Show in Mackinaw City.
 Nine-time World Champion logroller Dan McDonough brings family entertainment to life with chopping, sawing, axe throwing, speed climbing and log rolling.
 For the schedule: www.jackpinelumberjackshows.com.

-As a footnote…Saturday, October 20 is the annual Michigan v Michigan State college football game…the winner of which is awarded the “Paul Bunyan Trophy” as part of a 60-plus year tradition.
-This year’s game will be at Spartan Stadium in East Lansing.
+As a footnote…the winner of the annual Michigan v Michigan State college football game is awarded the “Paul Bunyan Trophy” as part of a 60-plus year tradition.